DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Experiments

-\textbf{PASCAL-Context.} We also evaluate our model on the PASCAL-Context~\citep{pascal2014} dataset, one of the most studied dense prediction datasets.
-The Comparisons with state-of-the-art models on the PASCAL-Context dataset are shown in Table~\ref{tab:stoa_pascal}.
-We perform the experiment on PASCAL-Context with five backbones: HRNet18, Swin-T, Swin-S, Swin-B, and Swin-L. Our model obtains significantly better results when compared with the baseline and other models.
-For example, DeMTG improves MQTransformer~\citep{mqtrans_xy} with the same Swin-T backbone by +1.2 mIoU in SemSeg.
-Our DeMTG using Swin-T achieves the best performance among models on several metrics and can reach an average per-task performance drop ($\Delta_m$) performance of 1.94 (\%).
-Compared to the MTFormer~\citep{xu2022mtformer}, our DeMTG (3-task) significantly outperforms it on the same three tasks (\textit{i.e.,} Semseg, PartSeg, and Sal).
-In addition, when using HRNet18 and Swin-L as the backbone, our DeMTG also achieves the best performance on the $\Delta_m$ metric.
-We also show the dense prediction results in Figure~\ref{fig:vis_diff_module} for the PASCAL-Context dataset at $ 500\times375$ resolution.
-DeMTG outperforms InvPT on all datasets.
-This demonstrates that even using the CNN-based backbone or Transformer-based backbone setting, the DeMTG has the potential to yield further performance gains.
+\textbf{PASCAL-Context.} We evaluate DeGMix on the PASCAL-Context~\cite{pascal2014} dataset, a widely used benchmark for dense prediction.
+Table~\ref{tab:stoa_pascal} reports results across five backbones (HRNet18, Swin-T/S/B/L).
+Our model obtains significantly better results when compared with the baseline and other models.
+For example, DeGMix improves MQTransformer~\cite{mqtrans_xy} with the same Swin-T backbone by +1.2 mIoU in SemSeg.
+Our DeGMix using Swin-T achieves the best performance among models on several metrics and can reach an average per-task performance drop ($\Delta_m$) performance of 1.94 \%.
+Compared to the MTFormer~\cite{xu2022mtformer}, our DeGMix (3-task) significantly outperforms it on the same three tasks (\textit{i.e.,} Semseg, PartSeg, and Sal).
+In addition, when using HRNet18 and Swin-L as the backbone, our DeGMix also achieves the best performance on the $\Delta_m$ metric.
+We visualize qualitative results on PASCAL-Context in Figure \ref{fig:vis_diff_module}.
+DeGMix consistently outperforms InvPT across datasets, confirming its effectiveness and generalization under both CNN- and Transformer-based backbones.

-\textbf{Results on Cityscapes.} To further demonstrate the robustness of our method, we also evaluate DeMTG on Cityscapes.
-We follow the evaluation protocol of prior work~\citep{li2022universal} and report the results in Table~\ref{tab:cityscapes}.
-In Cityscapes 2-Task, we report the Semseg, depth, and average per-task performance drop.
-Across all metrics, we find that our DeMTG is significantly better than existing works.
-We can find that our method continues to achieve consistent and significant improvements (+1.01 ($\Delta_m$)) based on the STL baseline, similar to what we observed for NYUD-v2 and PASCAL-Context datasets.
+\textbf{Results on Cityscapes.} To further demonstrate the robustness of our method, we also evaluate DeGMix on the Cityscapes dataset.
+We present the results in Table~\ref{tab:cityscapes}.
+Specifically, for the Cityscapes 2-task scenario, we report the performance for semantic segmentation (SemSeg), depth estimation (Depth), and the average per-task performance drop (($\Delta_m$)).
+Our experiments consistently show that DeGMix outperforms existing approaches across all metrics.
+Notably, our method achieves a significant improvement of +1.18 ($\Delta_m$) over the STL baseline, a trend that mirrors the performance gains observed on the NYUD-v2 and PASCAL-Context datasets.
+These results highlight the effectiveness and generalizability of DeGMix across diverse dense prediction tasks.